 We don’t teach GPS, because the individual types and models vary so widely.
 Besides, ANY GPS is as reliable as its batteries.

-Wilderness survival skills: Many skills needed to survive don’t fit neatly into a category, so we’ll discuss what you want to learn.
+Wilderness survival skills: Many skills needed to survive don’t fit neatly into a category, so we’ll start by discussing what you want to learn.
 But some of these skills will include knife selection, handling and sharpening; making a personal survival kit, and how to create your own individual survival mindset.

 There will be plenty of time to practice skills, explore and absorb the peacefulness of being outside.
 When you get home, you can use our You Tube videos to fine tune the skills you learned.
 Or to get a head start, watch some of them before you get out on the river.